jimeh/.emacs.d/README.md

 ## Requirements

-- Emacs 25.3 or later.
-Earlier versions might work, but I haven't tested them.
+- Emacs 26.1 or later.

 ## Installation

-1. Clone the repo to `~/.emacs.d`, and update git submodules:
+1. Clone the repo to `~/.emacs.d`:

         git clone git://github.com/jimeh/.emacs.d.git ~/.emacs.d
-        cd ~/.emacs.d

 2. Launch Emacs and wait a few minutes while it installs all packages.
-3. Enjoy ^_^
+3. Enjoy ^\_^

 ## Why not use Emacs Prelude?